-Koppers Inc. is currently a defendant in lawsuits in which the plaintiffs allege exposure to benzene, benzene containing products and other products, including oils and solvents sold by Koppers Inc. There are 72 plaintiffs in 10 cases pending as of March 31, 2008 which is unchanged from December 31, 2007.
-Most of these cases also involve numerous other defendants in addition to Koppers Inc. The plaintiffs in one of these cases seek compensatory damages in an unspecified amount in excess of the court's minimum jurisdictional limit.
-The plaintiff in another case seeks to recover compensatory, punitive and exemplary damages in an unspecified amount in excess of the court's minimum jurisdictional limit, while the plaintiff in a third case seeks special damages in excess of \$50,000.
-The plaintiffs in the remaining seven of these cases seek to recover compensatory and punitive damages in an unspecified amount in excess of the court's minimum jurisdictional limit.
+Koppers Inc. is currently a defendant in several products liability lawsuits in which the plaintiffs allege exposure to products or constituents of products sold by Koppers, including benzene, oils, solvents and creosote.
+There are 20 plaintiffs in six cases pending as of June 30, 2008 as compared to 72 plaintiffs in ten cases at December 31, 2007.
+Most of these cases also involve numerous other defendants in addition to Koppers Inc. The plaintiffs in two of these cases seek compensatory damages in an unspecified amount in excess of the court's minimum jurisdictional limit.
+The plaintiffs in four other cases seek to recover compensatory and exemplary damages in an unspecified amount in excess of the court's minimum jurisdictional limit.
 The Company has not provided a reserve for these lawsuits because, at this time, the Company cannot reasonably determine the probability of loss, and the amount of loss, if any, cannot be reasonably estimated.

 Somerville Cases.
-Koppers Inc. is currently defending three sets of state court cases in Texas involving approximately 150 plaintiffs who allegedly have worked or resided in Somerville, Texas.
+Koppers Inc. is currently defending four sets of state court cases in Texas (Antu, Davis, Hensen and Moses) involving approximately 150 plaintiffs who allegedly have worked or resided in Somerville, Texas.
 These cases are pending in Burleson County, Texas and in Tarrant County, Texas.
 The Burlington Northern Santa Fe Railway Company (the "BNSF") has also been named as a defendant in these cases.
-The complaints allege that plaintiffs have suffered personal injuries (including death, in some cases) and property damage resulting from toxic contamination from exposure to wood preservative chemicals used at the Somerville, Texas wood treatment plant.
+The complaints allege that plaintiffs have suffered personal injuries (including death, in some cases) resulting from exposure to wood preservative chemicals used at the Somerville, Texas wood treatment plant.
+The complaints in the Moses and Davis cases additionally allege that plaintiffs have suffered property damage.
 Koppers Inc. acquired the plant in 1995.
 The plant was operated at this site under different ownership from 1905 to 1995.

-The complaints seek to recover various damages for each plaintiff, including compensatory and punitive damages within the jurisdictional limits of the court for, among other things, bodily injuries, pain and mental anguish, emotional distress, medical monitoring, medical expenses, diminished earning capacity, permanent disability, physical impairment and/or disfigurement, loss of companionship and society, loss of consortium, devaluation of property, loss of use and enjoyment of personal property, loss of use and enjoyment of real property damage, property remediation costs, funeral and burial expenses and lost wages.
-Koppers Inc. was served with two of the cases in September 2006 and October 2006.
-Koppers Inc. was joined in the third case (which already had been pending against the BNSF) in May 2007.
+The complaints seek to recover various damages for each plaintiff, including compensatory and punitive damages within the jurisdictional limits of the court for, among other things, bodily injuries, pain and mental anguish, emotional distress, medical monitoring, medical expenses, diminished earning capacity, permanent disability, physical impairment and/or disfigurement, loss of companionship and society, loss of consortium, devaluation of property, loss of use and enjoyment of personal property, loss of use and enjoyment of real property, property damage, property remediation costs, funeral and burial expenses and lost wages.